 Who is Eligible to Grant ISO 9001 Certification?

 So who is eligible to grant ISO 9001 certification?
-Many people assume that ISO grants certification, but in fact this is not true, and instead a registrar or certification body (CB) will be the one to grant certification.
+Many people assume that ISO grants certification, but in fact, this is not true, instead, a registrar or certification body (CB) will be the one to grant certification (Read: Who is ISO?).
 When choosing a registrar you should make sure that they are accredited.
 They should be a member of the International Accreditation Forum (IAF), and additionally need to be ISO/IEC 17021:2015 certified.

 One of these standards is ISO/IEC 17021:2015 Conformity assessment